Fendo181/laravel_tutorial/text/Origin.md

 With the basics set up and working, it’s time to start doing some coding.

 Building a List of Links
 If you start thinking about the whole finished project, it’s easy to get overwhelmed.
 The best way to fight this is to break everything down into small tasks.
-So, let’s start with showing a list of links.
+So, let’s start by showing a list of links.

 Even though showing a list of links sounds like a small task it still requires a database, a database table, data in the table, a database query, and a view file.